AI and Robotics, International Master's Programme (60/120 ECTS)

-Learn about state-of-the-art robotics and intelligent systems together with some of Sweden's leading researchers in our international MSc programme.
+Learn about modern Artificial Intelligence and Robotics together with some of Sweden's leading researchers in our international MSc programme.

-Örebro University offers an exciting international Master's Programme, which gives insight into the cutting edge research in the field of Robotics and Intelligent Systems.
+Örebro University offers an exciting international Master's Programme, which gives insight into the cutting edge research in the fields of Artificial Intelligence and Robotics.
 For example, you will learn about the methods used by self-driving vehicles to know where they are, how the navigation software in your phone finds the best route, and the sensors that robots and intelligent systems use to perceive the world, as well as machine learning methods that can make computers make difficult choices or learn to recognise the patterns around them.

 Raise your robot